xdrew87/suicixdalEXE/README.md

-VERSION 2 work in progress have to fix a git clone issue nut here what it looks like
+VERSION 2 work in progress have to fix a git clone issue this is what version 2 looks like for now will update the ASCII once gif are made for it
 ![Screenshot_2024-12-30_181009](https://github.com/user-attachments/assets/5378cb8e-fa79-4753-8477-d597bf165faf)